funwithflutter/lit_firebase_auth/README.md

 ),
 ```

-Other identity providers (for example, Facebook) will need to be implemented seperately.
+Other identity providers (for example, Facebook) will need to be implemented separately.
 After successful third party sign in you can sign in to Firebase by making use of the `signInWithCredential` method available on `BuildContext`.

 For example: